ErikGXDev/svg-to-img-cli/README.md

 ## How to use

-Get the latest executable / build it yourself
+Build the executable and use it like this:

-Run the executable in the command line:

 ```
 executable -i input.png -o output.svg -w 1920